Bernie Sanders Would Vote For Holding Barr In Contempt

 Aside from the competing specters of disbarment and being held in contempt, Barr could feasibly face perjury charges in response to statements he made during the Senate hearing which he attended this week.

-Barr in his testimony under oath said that he was not aware if Special Counsel Robert Mueller supported Barr’s characterization of his report’s conclusions in a summary Barr produced of the report.
-Later it became clear that Mueller had indeed expressed concerns, articulated in a letter expressly stating that the Mueller felt Barr wad mischaracterized the findings in the report.
+Barr, in his testimony under oath, said that he was not aware if Special Counsel Robert Mueller supported Barr’s characterization of his report’s conclusions in a summary Barr produced of the report.
+Later, it became clear that Mueller had indeed expressed concerns, articulated in a letter expressly stating that Mueller felt Barr has mischaracterized the findings in the report.

 “The summary letter the Department sent to Congress and released to the public late in the afternoon of March 24 did not fully capture the context, nature, and substance of this Office’s work and conclusions,” Mueller’s letter said.